Vpag Review

 - PayRetailers

-Choose PayRetailers if you need pan-LATAM local-method acquiring, 300+ methods across Brazil, Mexico, Colombia, Argentina, Chile and Peru, with SoftSwiss-style platform connectors and no wallet layer.
+Choose PayRetailers if you need pan-LATAM local-method acquiring, 300+ methods across Brazil, Mexico, Colombia, Argentina, Chile and Peru, with a live connector on Corefy's orchestration platform and no wallet layer.

 - Mercado Pago